catalinaluta/travel-app/docs/1 plan/backlog/backlog.md

 - can register and login
 - can view rooms
 - can book rooms
-- can rent a car

 ## admin
 - can add rooms
 - can remove rooms
-- can add cars
-- can remove cars

-## booking rooms
+## reservations
 - can be filtered by:property type, room type

-## car rentals
-- can be filtered by:location, duration, car specifications

 # 3. create epics
 - user
 - view rooms
 - book rooms
-   - rent a car
 - project
 - sprint
 - task

 # 4. create backlog
+- user click `Register` and navigates to register form
-- add user stories
+- user inputs data
+  - email input (email format *)
+  - password input
+  - first name input
+  - last name input
+- user clicks the `Create account` button, and the user should be saved in db
+- input validation *

 ## register
 - view register page